Manual Index

 Contacts Functionality

 Now that we've discussed the global nav of the Contacts area, let's look at what you can actually DO in Contacts.
-Basically, the Contacts area of your PSYBooks Mobile app is designed to be a quick and easy way for you to contact anyone entered in your regular PSYBooks app in a way that's HIPAA compliant.
+Basically, the Contacts area of your PSYBooks Mobile app is designed to be a quick, easy and HIPAA-compliant way for you to contact anyone entered in your regular PSYBooks app.
 Ever gotten stuck in traffic and realized you're going to be late for an appointment?
 It's times like that that these tools can help.
-Right now, the Contacts pages on Mobile allow you to call or chat with your clients.
-We'll be adding email soon for those of you who prefer email.
+The Contacts pages on Mobile allow you to call, chat or email with your clients or anyone else in your PSYBooks Contacts list.
 Let's see how it works:

 The star in front of each contact's name is how you mark the contact as a Favorite.
 In the screenshot above, we can tell that Judi-Lee Brown has NOT been marked as a Favorite because her star is just an outline.
 But if you look farther down, John Doe and also Jose Gavin's names HAVE been marked as Favorites.
 That means that if you touch the Favorites tool in the Contacts Global Nav, John Doe's name would appear.
 These are toggle tools, which means if you touch the star of an item that's already Favorited, the Favorite status will be removed.
 Conversely, if you touch the star of an non-Favorited item, it will mark it as a Favorite.

 When the contact's name is in orange, it means that it's a link.
 Clicking it will open the edit form for that particular kind of contact (Client, Person, Group).
 Notice, however, that Users can NOT be edited in PSYBooks Mobile.
 They have to be added and edited from the regular app.
-So from looking at this list, we can assume that Jose Gavin is a User, not a Client or a Person type of contact, since his name is not a link.
+Similarly, if you have other PSYBooks Subscribers in your office, you would (in most cases) not be able to edit their information.
+So from looking at this list, we can assume that Jose Gavin is eotjer a User or another Subscriber, not a Client or a Person type of contact, since his name is not a link.

 Assuming a contact has at least one phone number, a + will appear beside the select box.
 Pressing the plus sign will allow you to add another number for that individual.